sondreus/coverage/README.md

                                 "telephones")
 ```

-Suppose we next are interested in how well trade in services as a percentage of GDP predicts GDP per capita.
+Suppose we next are interested in how well "trade in services as a percentage of GDP" predicts "GDP per capita".

 ``` r
 lm.fit <- lm(GDPPC ~ services_gdp, data = wdi.sample)